 This Herb Roasted Spatchcock Chicken has minimal prep & cooks in just 45mins.
 Mouthwateringly tender & packed full of flavour, this truly is the BEST spatchcock chicken recipe!

-And that’s what’s so perfect about a spatchcock chicken, the fact it’s so quick.
+Whilst spatchcocking a chicken may seem like extra hassle, it actually saves you time and effort as opposed to roasting a whole chicken.
 Usually when I’m planning on cooking a whole chicken it’s a Sunday job, Saturday at a stretch.
 But by spatchcocking the chicken you cut the cooking time dramatically, just bung it on a tray with some veg and you’ve got yourself the perfect weeknight din dins.

-Okay hopefully I’ve sold you on convenience, so let’s talk flavour.
+Okay hopefully I’ve sold you so far, let’s talk flavour.

 I know, sounds delicious right?
 It totally is.
-Not only does smearing your chicken in a garlic lemon herb butter keep your chicken moist, but the FLAVOUR it adds.
-Oh the flavour.
+Not only does smearing your chicken in a garlic herb butter keep your chicken moist, but the FLAVOUR it adds.
+Oh the flavour 🤤

-I have played around with different herb combos and different oil/butter ratios and here is what I consider to be the perfect balance:
+I have played around with different herb combos and different oil/butter ratios and here is what I consider to be the perfect combo:

 - Place your butter in a bowl and bring it to room temp (or microwave until soft enough to mash).